ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular-cordova/iw-crd-v4-library.md

 ## Maintaining Dependencies

 NPM is also used to maintain the application's dependencies.
 If you type `npm outdated` from the root directory of your project you can see which dependencies may need upgrading.

+You will see something like this, with the actual contents varrying over time.

 ```